old-cookie/dr_ai/README.md

 3. Manage Chats
    - Hover or long-press (on mobile) on chats in the sidebar to rename or delete them.
-   - Create a new chat with the “New Chat” option.
+   - Create a new chat with the "New Chat" option.

 4. Adjust Settings
    - Access the Settings Screen to configure host, theme, AI behavior, and other advanced options.
-   - In the “Voice” tab, enable the experimental voice mode if you want to speak or have the AI read aloud its responses.
+   - In the "Voice" tab, enable the experimental voice mode if you want to speak or have the AI read aloud its responses.

 ---

 ## Configuration

 - Host
   The app can connect to a local or remote AI service (e.g., an Ollama server).
 By default, the code references "<http://localhost:11434>".
-Modify under “Settings” or set the const variables in main.dart for a fixed setup.
+Modify under "Settings" or set the const variables in main.dart for a fixed setup.

 - Model
   The AI model can be selected through the model selection dialog (if enabled).
 Alternatively, a default model can be set in main.dart.

 - Voice Mode
   Voice functionality depends on microphone permission and TTS availability.
-Under “Settings > Voice,” you can enable or disable it, change languages, and control punctuation rules.
+Under "Settings > Voice," you can enable or disable it, change languages, and control punctuation rules.

 ---